 In such a case, you have two options.
-One is to create your own personalized tracking protection list, which will block only those elements which you want blocked, or use and existing Tracking Protection List and edit out the some entries.
+One is to create your own personalized tracking protection list, which will block only those elements which you want to be blocked, or use an existing Tracking Protection List and edit out some entries.

 Create Personalized Tracking Protection List

 Let us see how to create a Personalized Tracking Protection List in Internet Explorer.

 From Internet Explorer’s Manage Add-ons settings box, click on Tracking Protection.
 Select Your Personalized List and Enable it.
 Browse for a day or two.
 After a few days, come back here and click on its Settings.
 You will see the box populated with entries.

 Select the Choose contents to block or allow.
 Now individually go to each of the items listed under the Content Provider column, and select Block or Allow.
 This way, for instance, if you want the Disqus.com commenting section, Gravatars, AddThis sharing bars, etc to be displayed on the web pages you visit, it can be achieved.

 You can also select the number of sites, from which the content providers should be shown.
 So if you select 3, then if, say Disqus, appears on 3 sites that you have visited, it will appear here in the list.